GattoDiMaestro/RandomColorGenerator/README.md

 # RandomColorGenerator
-Generators random RGB color for a text including RGB color code inside the button text.
+Generates random RGB color for a text including RGB color code inside the button text.
 Javascript and html used.